 Moran, Kornhaber & Gardner (2006)

-Gardner and colleagues revisit multiple intelligences theory, arguing that the framework is best used to diversify how content is taught rather than to label pupils.
+Gardner and colleagues revisit multiple intelligences theory, arguing that the framework is best used to diversify how content is taught rather than to label learners.
 Teachers will

 Frequently Asked Questions